AKmask/forward/README.md

 # Description
-This is a Python code for forward acceleration calculation, which combines the finite difference principle and the convolution calculation principle to greatly improve the calculation speed of forward calculation, and the imaging effect is the same as that of finite difference.
+This is a Python code for forward acceleration calculation, which combines the finite difference principle and the convolution calculation principle to greatly improve the calculation speed of forward calculation, and the imaging quality is the same as that of finite difference.

 # Result
 **P-wave field comparison results**.